achaayb/ASGIRouter/README.md

 CoreAPI is a high-performance RSGI lightweight framework for building API's in python with no requirements

 #### RSGI?
-> RSGI i a Rust HTTP server interface for Python
+> RSGI is a Rust HTTP server interface for Python

 **Features**:
 - **RSGI Compliance:** The framework is designed to be RSGI compliant insuring better performance over ASGI.